Trending News

 The Sweetest Thing

 Guess what, folks.
-Diaz plays [drum roll] a troubled ditsy chick.
+Diaz plays a troubled ditsy chick.
 Who would’ve thought?
 Yes, in this 2002 flick her character Christina is a woman who jumps from relationship to relationship out of fear of commitment.
 But this is a romcom, so as you’d predict Mr. Right shows up and yada, yada, commitment goes out the window, yada, yada, happily ever after.

 Sex Tape

 In this clickbait mess of a film, Diaz desperately tries to convey any sort of emotion but her acting skills just won’t let her.
 The movie’s premise is about as inspirational as Diaz’s performance, telling the story of a couple whose sex tape leaks.
 It’s simply not possible to push the bar any lower.
+The film arrived in 2014, among her final on-screen roles before the decade-long break that followed Annie later that year.

 Share via: